unsignedzero/cryptoLyze/README.md

 ## Version/Changelog #

+## 1.3.0 #
+* Bugfix: Values of InverseSbox need to be decremented by 1.
 * Bug found with function calculateOrderSbox.
 Fixing...
 * Bugfix: Filename mismatch.
 * Adding include location in make and removing folding path in sboxMain.